top of page

 For more info, follow me on Facebook, LinkedIn, Instagram, and visit my website!

-Vince Morales, Performance Mindset Coach & Leadership Consultant
+Vince Morales, Mindset Mastery Coach & Leadership Consultant

 Vince Morales is a mindset, self-image, and resilience coach.
 In addition, he is skilled in leadership consultation and development.
-From April 2016 to June 2017, Vince was a homeless veteran in San Diego, CA. While homeless, he made a powerful decision to change his thinking and mindset, launching into life coaching.
-He developed a niche for resilience and mindset coaching.
+From April 2016 to June 2017, Vince was a homeless veteran in San Diego, CA. While homeless he made a powerful decision to change his thinking and mindset that led to him launching into professional coaching.
+He developed his niche for resilience and mindset coaching.
 The growth of his business ultimately led to the end of his homelessness.
-Vince is the Founder of Validus Coaching & Consulting, formerly Zoe Transformation.
-His story has been featured in online articles and online news outlets all over the U.S. He is a certified John Maxwell Team Coach, Trainer, & Speaker, as well as a motivational speaker.
-In 2021, Vince earned his Master's degree in Psychology of Leadership from Penn State University and is currently a doctoral student pursuing a Ph.D. in Performance Psychology.
-He is a 2020 inductee into The National Society of Leadership and Success.
+Vince is the Founder of Validus Coaching and Consulting, formerly Zoe Transformation.
+His story has been featured in online articles and online news outlets all over the U.S. He is a certified John Maxwell Team Coach, Trainer, & Speaker as well as a motivational speaker.
+In 2021, Vince earned his Master's degree in Psychology of Leadership from Penn State University and recently completed a second Master’s degree in Executive Coaching and Consulting from the Townsend Institute, Concordia University-Irvine.
+He is a 2020 inductee in The National Society of Leadership and Success, 2021/2023 Brainz 500 Global Award recipient, 2022 SUCCESS Magazine 125 honoree, and is the 2024 IAOTP Top Coach and Consultant of the Year.

 References: